EuroLeague Final Four

 The EuroLeague Final Four is the final four format championship of the European-wide top-tier level EuroLeague professional club basketball competition.
 The Euroleague Basketball Company used the final four format for the first time in 2002, following the 2001 FIBA SuproLeague Final Four, which was the last final four held by FIBA Europe.
 In the original FIBA Europe competition, as seen below, the final four was used for the first time at the 1966 FIBA European Champions Cup Final Four.
 The final four format was used again the next year, with the 1967 FIBA European Champions Cup Final Four, but was then abandoned.

 The final four finally returned as the format of choice, for the first time during its modern era, with the 1988 FIBA European Champions Cup Final Four.
 It is known as the Turkish Airlines EuroLeague Final Four for name sponsorship reasons.
 Panathinaikos has been the most successful team at the EuroLeague Final Four, since the modern final four era began in the 1987–88 season, winning the title 7 times (1996, 2000, 2002, 2007, 2009, 2011, 2024).
-Fenerbahçe are the most recent winners, having clinched their second Final Four title in 2025.
+Olympiacos are the most recent winners, having clinched their fourth Final Four title in 2026.

 The EuroLeague Final Four is broadcast on TV in up to 213 countries and territories.